dddrrreee/cs140e-23win/labs/5-interrupts/README.md

      base register file (which you will have to include) instead of copying the table itself.

-     As usual: Make sure to add that file to `put-your-src-here.mk`.
+     As usual: Make sure to add that file to `libpi/Makefile`.

   3. Make a copy of your `1-gpio-int` directory and convert it over to use the vector base method.